-As of December 31, 2007, we had 452 employees.
-None of our employees is represented by a labor union.
+As of December 31, 2008, we had 581 employees.
+None of our employees are represented by a labor union.
 We have experienced no work stoppages and believe that our employee relations are good.

 Geographic Areas

 Our primary geographic markets are the United States, Canada, the United Kingdom and Japan.
 For information with respect to our geographic markets, see Note 16 to our Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K.